Leonard Goldenson: Career

 Goldenson was hired to help reorganize United Paramount Theatres, Paramount's theater chain, which at the time was nearing bankruptcy.
 So skillful was his work at this assignment that Paramount's chief executive officer, Barney Balaban, hired Goldenson as deputy to the manager of the Paramount Theaters chain.
+United Paramount Theatres was spun off in the wake of United States v.
+Paramount Pictures, Inc., a 1948 decree of the U.S. Supreme Court, and Goldenson became president of the new company.

-Goldenson orchestrated the merger of United Paramount Theatres with ABC in 1953 (after Paramount was ordered to spin it off in the wake of United States v.
-Paramount Pictures, Inc., a 1948 decree of the U.S. Supreme Court).
+Goldenson orchestrated the merger of United Paramount Theatres with ABC in 1953.
 ABC was originally formed in 1943 in the wake of an earlier Supreme Court decree effectively ordering the spinoff of the largely secondary-status Blue Network from its then-parent, NBC; its buyer, industrialist Edward J. Noble, tried to build ABC into a competitive broadcasting company, but by 1951 was rumored to be on the verge of selling the nearly bankrupt operation to CBS, whose management apparently wanted ABC's critically important owned-and-operated television stations.

 Goldenson rescued ABC by convincing his board of directors to buy the company from Noble for $25 million. becoming the founding president of the merged company which was named American Broadcasting-Paramount Theatres.
 The modern ABC dates its history from the effective date of the Goldenson transaction, and not the Blue Network spinoff.

 Although he focused chiefly on ABC Television, Goldenson oversaw all areas of ABC-Paramount's entertainment/media operations for over thirty years, from 1951 to 1986, including the creation of the AmPar Record Corporation in 1955 and the 'rebadging' of the ABC-Paramount group as the American Broadcasting Company in 1968.
 Goldenson also was instrumental in the sale of ABC to Capital Cities Communications in 1986, which at the time, was the largest non-oil merger in history.
 Very early on in his tenure, Goldenson also hired the first African-American staff announcer in network television and radio history, Sid McCoy.

 Personal life

-His wife was Isabelle Charlotte Weinstein, co-founder of United Cerebral Palsy.
+His wife was Isabelle Charlotte Weinstein, whom he married in October 1939, and was co-founder of United Cerebral Palsy.
 Goldenson, whose first-born daughter Cookie was born with cerebral palsy, co-founded United Cerebral Palsy in 1949 and used station WBKB (at the time owned by United Paramount Theatres) to be the flagship station for the inaugural UCP telethon that year.

 In 1974, Goldenson received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."
 The Leonard H. Goldenson Theater at the Academy of Television Arts & Sciences building in North Hollywood, California, is named in his honor.
 Goldenson was inducted into the Television Hall of Fame in 1987.

 Goldenson was known for always flying economy class and never driving a new car.